URL Structure: Understanding URLs & How They Impact SEO

 The sub-domain in a URL which is the WWW exists for one purpose – it is to identify the address as a website.
 For the most part, WWW serves no technical purpose, it’s an unintentional and widespread standard practice.

-Although it’s possible to create a domain without including WWW, there are necessary steps to consider.
+Although creating a domain without including WWW is possible, there are necessary steps to consider.

 DOMAIN

-The domain name or the hostname is a human-readable text of the specific location of the resource, which in most cases is the web address of a website.
+The domain name or hostname is a human-readable text identifying the specific location of the resource, which in most cases is a website’s web address.

 TOP-LEVEL DOMAIN

-Top-level domain or TLD for short, refers to the website’s category, which we’re all familiar with .com.
-Moreover, there is a range of categories available today such as .edu for educational sites, .gov for government sites and many more.
+A top-level domain, or TLD for short, refers to the website’s category.
+We’re all familiar with .com.
+Moreover, there are a range of categories available today, such as .edu for educational sites, .gov for government sites, and many more.

 PATH & QUERY STRING